miningpy/miningpy/CONTRIBUTING.md

 ### Feature Requests

-We encourage users to submit ideas for improvements to PyVista code base!
+We encourage users to submit ideas for improvements to MiningPy code base!
 Please create an issue on the [issues page](https://bitbucket.org/incitron/miningpy/issues) with a *feature* component to suggest an improvement.
 Please use a descriptive title and provide ample background information to help